naukri-engineering/modelWindow/README.md

 Customizable, CSS powered, jQuery modelWindow plugin.

 It accepts CSS transitions classes to animate opening/closing.
 It takes little configuration or code to use it on your project.
-[Try out the demo](https://jsfiddle.net/ankit90_anand/75jx05xq/embedded/result/).

 **Support**